 Picture : Governor House, Chauk Bazaar, Darjeeling | Photo Credits : rajbhavankolkata.gov.in

 Roy Villa aka Sister Nivedita’s house

-Located on Lebong cart road, this mansion was the home of Sister Nivedita AKA Margaret Elizabeth Noble (Swami Vivekananda’s disciple) until 1905.
+Located on Lebong cart road, this mansion was the home of Sister Nivedita AKA Margaret Elizabeth Noble (Swami Vivekananda’s one of the closest disciple) until 1905.
 It was the same structure where the Himalayan Mountaineering Institute began its operations in 1954.

 Picture : Nivedita Educational And Cultural Centre (Roy Villa), Lebong Cart Road, Darjeeling | Photo Credits : darjeeling.gov.in

-This place was the home of famous physicist Jagadish Chandra Bose also known as The Father of Radio Science.
-He first discovered every plant has life like other living beings.
-He lived in this residence for 10 long years, from 1922 to 1933.
-The mansion was known as Abbey House and Sanctum back then and now it is transformed into a science museum to display his philosophy and notable works.
+This place was the home of famous physicist Jagadish Chandra Bose who is also known as The Father of Radio Science.
+Bose first discovered every plant has life like other living beings.
+He lived in this residence for 10 long years, from 1922 to 1933 but the mansion was known as Abbey House and Sanctum back then and now it is transformed into a science museum to display his philosophy and notable works.